Mexico's Pemex declares Ramones II natgas pipeline tender void

 Pemex has frequently called the $3.3 billion Ramones pipeline project its biggest energy infrastructure investment in 40 years.
 If completed, the project would eventually supply a fifth of the country's total natural gas demand.

-The first phase of the pipeline, running from the U.S.-Mexico border to the town of Los Ramones about 75 miles east of the industrial city of Monterrey, is expected to be operating by the end of 2014.
+The first phase of the pipeline, running from the U.S.-Mexico border to the town of Los Ramones about 75 miles east of the industrial city of Monterrey, is expected to be in operation by the end of 2014.

+IEnova (IENOVA.MX), previously known as Sempra Mexico, is developing the first phase of the project along with a Pemex subsidiary.

 Agua Dulce is located near the booming Eagle Ford shale gas play in southern Texas.